 Below is a tentative schedule for the lecture topics.
 However, this schedule is just a general guideline.
 Some topics may require more/less time, depending on many factors, such as class questions.
-Please also note that lab sessions begin on Friday, Sept 9.
-The due date for lab assignments is, as stated above, sometimes a fixed date for both sessions (e.g lab 1 is due Sept 21, regardless of your lab date), while some others have due dates that differ, depending on your lab session (e.g. lab 3 due Oct 12 or Oct 14).
+Please also note that lab sessions and due dates are shown as part of an entire week.
+The due date for lab assignments is, as stated above, the following lab session (e.g. Lab Assignment 1 is due on Wednesday, Jan 26 or Thursday, Jan 27 depending on your lab section), with the exception of labs 8 & 9.